- Fatty liver disease is the build-up of too much fat in the liver.

 - Fatty liver disease is a build-up of fat in the liver.

-- There are 2 types of fatty liver disease – alcohol-related fatty liver disease and non-alcoholic or metabolic associated fatty liver disease (MAFLD).
+- There are 2 types of fatty liver disease – alcohol-related fatty liver disease and non-alcoholic or metabolic associated steatotic (fatty) liver disease (MASLD).

-- MAFLD used to be called non-alcoholic fatty liver disease or NAFLD.
+- MASLD used to be called non-alcoholic fatty liver disease or NAFLD.

 - In the early stages of fatty liver disease most people have no symptoms, and it doesn’t cause serious problems for them.
 In some cases, though, it can lead to liver damage.

-- he good news is, if it's detected and managed early, you can often prevent or even reverse fatty liver disease with lifestyle changes.
+- The good news is, if it's detected and managed early, you can often prevent or even reverse fatty liver disease with lifestyle changes.

 Your liver has a role in digesting foods and ridding your body of toxic substances.
-It's healthy to have some fat in your liver, but if the fat builds up it can cause fatty liver disease.
-Having too much fat in your liver can interrupt the filtering process.
-While your liver can repair itself when it's mildly damaged, severe damage can progress to cirrhosis of the liver.
-This can lead to liver cancer and liver failure.
-People with fatty liver disease are also at increased risk of heart problems, kidney disease and strokes.
+It's healthy to have a small amount of fat in your liver, but if the fat builds up it can cause inflammation.
+Having too much inflammation in your liver can keep it from doing its jobs.
+While your liver can repair itself when it's mildly damaged, severe damage can progress to permanent scarring or cirrhosis of the liver.
+This can lead to liver failure or even liver cancer.
+If you have fatty liver disease you are also at increased risk of heart problems, kidney disease and strokes.
 Read more about liver disease.

 Image credit: 123rf